Scott Jurek

 • The record for the 2189 mile Appalachian Trail

 Scott was described in Chris McDougall’s book ‘Born to Run’ as “the top ultrarunner in the country, maybe in the world, arguably of all time.”
-The Washington Times names Scott as one of the top runners of the decade 2000-2009, and Ultrarunning Magazine names him Ultra-Runner of the Year three times.
+The Washington Times names Scott as one of the top runners of the decade 2000-2009, and Ultrarunning Magazine names him Ultra-Runner of the Year four times.

 Among his achievements lies a two week period in 2005.
 After winning his 7th consecutive Western States 100 mile event, Scott entered Badwater Ultramarathon just two weeks later.
 Badwater is known as ‘the world’s toughest footrace’.
 It is a 135 mile event starting below sea level, ending on a mountain and crossing Death Valley, where the world’s hottest temperatures have been recorded.
 This amazing double challenge ended with Scott winning Badwater and setting a course record.